Royal Malay Regiment: Battle of Pasir Panjang Ridge

-The first clash between the Malay Regiment and Japanese soldiers occurred on 13 February 1942 at around 1400 hrs when the Japanese 18th Division attacked the south-western coast along the Pasir Panjang Ridge and across Ayer Rajah Road.
+The first clash between the Malay Regiment and the Imperial Japanese Armed Forces occurred on 13 February 1942 at around 1400 hrs when the Japanese 18th Division attacked the south-western coast along the Pasir Panjang Ridge and across Ayer Rajah Road.
 That morning, the Japanese 56th Infantry Regiment, with considerable artillery support, attacked.
 B Company of 1st Battalion, Malay Regiment, defending their position on the ridge came under heavy fire from Japanese troops supported by artillery and tanks and were forced to retreat to the rear.
 However, before their withdrawal was complete, the Japanese broke through B Company's position encircling the entire company.

 When their ammunition ran out, B Company fought on savagely in hand-to-hand combat using bayonets.
 Captain Yazid Ahmad of the Federated Malay States Volunteer Force, on secondment to the Malay Regiment, took over B Company.
 They were reduced owing to mounting officer casualties: in a heroic and glorious last stand eclipsing the later achievements of 2nd Lieutenant Adnan Saidi.
 Captain Yazid died where he stood at the head of his men.
 A few soldiers from B Company managed to break out from the encirclement while other survivors were captured and became prisoners-of-war.
 The company's destruction triggered an immediate night withdrawal of both the 44th Indian and 1st Malaya Brigade to the general line running from Mount Echo (at the junction of Ayer Rajah and Depot Road) to Buona Vista.